A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Abstract

 \section{Abstract}

-Preconditioned Krylov subspace (KSP) methods are widely used for solving very large and sparse linear systems arising from PDE discretizations.
-For modern applications, these linear systems are often nonsymmetric due to the nature of the PDEs, the boundary or jump conditions, or the discretization methods.
-While a number of preconditioned KSP methods and their implementations are readily available, it is often unclear to users which ones are the best choices for different classes of problems.
-In this work, we present a systematic comparison of some representative KSP methods and preconditioners.
-We consider four KSP methods, namely restarted GMRES, TFQMR, BiCGSTAB, and QMRCGSTAB, coupled with three preconditioners, namely Gauss-Seidel, incomplete LU factorization (ILU), and algebraic multigrid (AMG).
-We assess these preconditioned KSP methods using large, sparse, nonsymmetric linear systems arising from PDE discretizations in 2D and 3D.
-We compare the convergence and timing results of these different combinations, and assess the scalability of these methods with respect to the number of unknowns.
-Our results show that GMRES tends to deliver the best performance when coupled with AMG preconditioners, but it is far less competitive than the other three methods due to restarts when using Gauss-Seidel or ILU preconditioners.
-Our results also show that the smoothed-aggregation AMG delivers better performance and exhibits better scalability than classical AMG, but it is less robust, especially for ill-conditioned systems.
-The study helps establish some practical guidelines for choosing preconditioned KSP methods.
-It also motivates the further development of more effective and robust multigrid preconditioners for large, sparse, nonsymmetric, and potentially ill-conditioned linear systems.
+Preconditioned Krylov subspace (KSP) methods are widely used for solving large-scale sparse linear systems arising from numerical solutions of partial differential equations (PDEs).
+These linear systems are often nonsymmetric due to the nature of the PDEs, boundary or jump conditions, or discretization methods.
+While implementations of preconditioned KSP methods are usually readily available, it is unclear to users which methods are the best for different classes of problems.
+In this work, we present a comparison of some KSP methods, including GMRES, TFQMR, BiCGSTAB, and QMRCGSTAB, coupled with three classes of preconditioners, namely Gauss-Seidel, incomplete LU factorization (including ILUT, ILUTP, and multilevel ILU), and algebraic multigrid (including BoomerAMG and ML).
+Theoretically, we compare the mathematical formulations and operation counts of these methods.
+Empirically, we compare the convergence and serial performance for a range of benchmark problems from numerical PDEs in 2D and 3D with up to millions of unknowns and also assess the asymptotic complexity of the methods as the number of unknowns increases.
+Our results show that GMRES tends to deliver better performance when coupled with an effective multigrid preconditioner, but it is less competitive with an ineffective preconditioner due to restarts.
+BoomerAMG with proper choice of coarsening and interpolation techniques typically converges faster than ML, but both may fail for ill-conditioned or saddle-point problems while multilevel ILU tends to succeed.
+We also show that right preconditioning is more desirable.
+This study helps establish some practical guidelines for choosing preconditioned KSP methods and motivates the development of more effective preconditioners.\\ \textbf{Keywords}: Krylov subspace methods; preconditioners; multigrid methods; nonsymmetric systems; partial differential equations